ProPhycient5/Redux-toolkit-tutorial/Redux_Core_Concepts.md

 - An `action` that implies interaction/activities in an app.
 - A `reducer` which handles the action and manages how to update the state.

+## `Actions`:
+- The only way your application can interact with the store.
+- Carry some information from your app to the redux store.
+- It is a plain JS object
+- Have a `type` property that describes something that happened in the application
+- The `type` property is typically defined as string constants.

+## `Reducers`:
+- Specify how the app's state changes in response to actions sent to the store.
+- Function that accepts state and action as arguments and returns the next state of the application
+- (previousState, action) => newState